 - Open the Device Scout Discovery utility, shown below.
 (On the Device Scout server, navigate to Programs > Pharos Systems > Pharos Device Scout > Device Scout Discovery.)
 You can use this utility whenever you want to discover devices in your environment.
 This tool uses the same SNMP scanning method that the scout uses.
 If your network security office has approved a specific time frame in which to perform device discovery, be sure to use this discovery tool within that time frame.
 The Discovery utility will load with default settings from the Device Scout's server-side configuration.
 For more information on when to use this tool, see When to use the Device Scout Discovery Utility.

 - Click Scan Now to begin scanning the configured network ranges.
 You should begin to see devices show up in the right pane, as shown below.
 When the scan completes, you can upload the results immediately.
 Simply click the Save to button in the lower right-hand corner, and select Upload to Server.
 The message shown below will appear, indicating that your scan results uploaded to the server successfully.

 Note: Devices uploaded via the Utility will continue to be monitored in the Beacon database, even if they are never officially added to a scan range.
-SeeDiscover Printers and When to use the Device Scout Discovery Utility for more information.
+SeeDiscover Printers and Device Scout Discovery Utility for more information.